-What’s Involved in Getting a PMP?
+What’s Involved in Getting a PMP Certification?

 Once you’re certified, you’ll need to earn professional development units every three years to maintain your PMP status.
 Depending on how you earn your development units, maintaining your certification can be a fairly expensive process in itself.

-What Benefits Can You Expect?
+What Benefits Can You Expect with PMP Certification?